Submitting Complaints When You Can't Hear Well

 ADA 35 years.
 Celebrate July 26, 2025.
 Americans with Disabilities Act

-Below are ideas on working locally, in your state, or nationally to resolve issues with assistive listening system equipment not working or out of compliance.
+Below are ideas for working locally, in your state, or nationally to resolve issues with assistive listening system equipment that is not working or out of compliance.

 What Could Possibly Go Wrong?

-Malfunctioning equipment, absent equipment, poor sound quality, echo (latency), buzzing sounds, soft sounds, system not turned on, missing signage, dead batteries, missing neckloops, untrained staff, etc. can be problematic for hearing loop, FM, and infrared systems, which are required under the ADA.
+Malfunctioning equipment, absent equipment, poor sound quality, echo (latency), buzzing sounds, soft sounds, system not turned on, missing signage, dead batteries, missing neckloops, untrained staff, etc. can be problematic for people with hearing loss.
+The Americans with Disabilities Act (ADA) requires assistive listening systems (hearing loop, FM/RF, and infrared systems) as well as devices for Effective Communication

-To make improvements and changes, you are the best person to determine what might be best for your situation.
+To make improvements and changes, you are the best person to determine what is best for your situation and needs.

 Sometimes, when you try to work with an organization directly, things don’t change, and you still can’t hear clearly.
-Filing a formal complaint sometimes helps to get some action.
-Or sometimes you wish to file a complaint immediately, based on discrimination and civil rights violations.
+Submitting a formal complaint can sometimes help prompt action.
+Or sometimes you wish to submit a complaint immediately, based on discrimination and civil rights violations.

-Once someone has filed a formal complaint, various government agencies are responsible for investigating complaints, and sometimes for pursuing court action.
+Once someone has submitted a formal complaint, various government agencies are responsible for investigating complaints, and sometimes for pursuing court action.

-Once you file a formal complaint, be ready to cooperate in any investigation, mediation process, or request for further documentation.
+Once you submit a formal complaint, be ready to cooperate in any investigation, mediation process, or request for further documentation.

 Working Locally with Problems and Concerns